Subletting Laws in DC, Virginia & Maryland: What Landlords and Tenants Need to Know

 3. Tenant screening: Require subtenants to undergo a thorough screening process, including background checks, credit checks, and verification of employment and income.

-4. Regular inspections: Conduct regular inspections of the sublet unit to ensure proper maintenance and identify any issues early on to avoid costly repairs or disputes later.
+4. Regular inspections: Conduct regular inspections of the sublet unit to ensure proper maintenance and identify any issues early on.

-5. Security deposit: Original tenants should collect a security deposit from the subtenant to cover potential damages or unpaid rent, providing an added layer of protection for both the tenant and the landlord.
+5. Security deposit: Original tenants should collect a security deposit from the subtenant to cover potential damages or unpaid rent, providing an added layer of protection.

-6. Compliance with local regulations: Be aware of any additional local laws or regulations that may apply to subletting in your area and ensure full compliance to avoid potential fines or legal issues.
+6. Compliance with local regulations: Be aware of any additional local laws or regulations that may apply to subletting in your area and ensure full compliance.

 Potential Legal Issues and How to Handle Them